vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-By using multiple ranking profiles like above, we can find the sweet spot where latency does not improve much by using more threads.
+By using multiple ranking profiles like above, we can find the sweet-spot where latency does not improve much by using more threads.
 Using more thread per search limits query concurrency as more threads will be occupied per query.
 Read more in [Vespa sizing guide:reduce latecy with multi-threaded search](sizing-search.html#reduce-latency-with-multi-threaded-per-search-execution).
 Note also that the number of search threads versus number of threads per search limits the